Code-Institute-Submissions/User-Centric-MileStone-Project-5/README.md

 ### Features left to implement

 In the future we aim to be able to deliver fresh salad dishes to members at home who might not be able to attend our monthly meetings.
-Weshall charge members a small subscription fee for this feature or a pay as you order option where they're not bound by any monthly or yearly subscription.
-Depending onhow
+We shall charge members a small subscription fee for this feature or a pay as you order option where they're not bound by any monthly or yearly subscription.
+Implementation of this feature will depend on the number of requests we receive from members.

 ## Technology used
 This projet is built using HTML, CSS and Bootstrap